Sewage Treatment Plants - Options - WTE

 Activated Sludge Process (ASP) Sewage Treatment Plants

-These types of sewage treatment plants start at £1550 plus VAT and comprise of a single tank, with a smal electric blower inside.
+These types of sewage treatment plants start at £1500 plus VAT and comprise of a single tank, with a small electric blower inside.

-They are suitable for the vast majority of homes.
+They are suitable for most homes in the UK.

 They don't need any extra bacteria adding during their lifetime as they constantly 'top-up' the digestion chamber with active bacterial sludge from the final settlement chamber.